Learn the common signs of mental illness in adults and adolescents.

 Much of traditional Native life is organized around a deep respect for the land and the resources provided by “Mother Earth” to feed, clothe and shelter us.
 Villages or communities were spread out in different areas to prevent overuse of resources, and sustainability was a priority while harvesting plants and catching animals and fish.

 This attachment to the land is a large reason why colonization was so devastating – Indigenous communities faced mass violence, displacement and forced removal as colonizers imposed borders, cut down trees and blocked waterways.
-The trail of tears, refers to the 5,043 miles spanning nine states (Alabama, Arkansas, Georgia, Illinois, Kentucky, Missouri, North Carolina, Oklahoma and Tennessee) that over 125,000 individuals in the south east were forced to march to reach a designated “Indian Territory” away from ancestral and desirable land.
-This land held little value and access to resources causing food shortages and, in some cases, starvation.
-While this deadly journey occurred in the early 1830’s, the effects of historical trauma and economic impact is still felt today.
+The effects of this historical trauma and economic impact is still felt today.

 Mental health and emotional well-being among Indigenous/Native people are often closely tied to cultural traditions of prayer and ceremony.
 More recently, these supportive cultural traditions have been endangered by forced assimilation.
 The process of forced assimilation included children being forcefully separated from their communities to be educated in boarding schools, where their Native culture and languages were discouraged through extreme discipline and violence, which often resulted in death.

 Due to this history and continued discrimination and lack of opportunity, there are thousands of Native people suffering from multi-generational trauma.
 The result of this trauma includes mental illness, substance use disorders and suicide.
 In 2019, nearly one fifth (18.7%) of American Indian/Alaska Native adults experienced mental illness in the last year.
 Some studies have shown alcohol and other drug use begins at younger ages — and at higher rates — than for other ethnic groups.
 Suicide rates for American Indian/Alaska Native adolescents are exceedingly high, over double the rate of white adolescents.